BoxCast Team • March 10, 2022

 Sometimes people confuse balanced audio signals with left/right right stereo balance, which is when audio is split into a left channel and right channel.
 This can be confusing because the connectors shown above can carry either balanced signals or unbalanced stereo signals (left and right channels).

-Note: While it is less common, XLR and TRS cables are also capable of carrying unbalanced, stereo audio (both left and right channels on one cable) to a destination.
-They are however, still susceptible to the noise that unbalanced signals are prone to in these scenarios.
+Note: While it's less common, XLR and TRS cables are also capable of carrying unbalanced, stereo audio (both left and right channels on one cable) to a destination.
+They are, however, still susceptible to the noise that unbalanced signals are prone to in these scenarios.